danielekeberg/danielekeberg/README.md

 ## What I'm Working On
 - Improving my React skills and exploring state management
 - Building modern, responsive websites using Tailwind CSS
-- Creating projects such as blogging platforms, auction sites, and my personal portfolio

 ## Goals
 I’m aiming to work with web and mobile-focused front-end projects, creating smooth, accessible, and visually engaging user experiences.